 Why Evening Workouts Feel Tough, and How to Get Around That

 By the end of the day, your mind and body is exhausted, staying motivated can be a challenge.
 However, working out is really important for your energy, focus, and long-term health.
-So it must be prioritized into our schedule.
+So it must be prioritized into our daily schedule.
 Exercise & strength training has many benefits such as; fat loss, longevity, strength, mobility & destress from busy lifestyle.
+We think we don’t have time, but the truth is what time will you have if the things you want to do in the future requires you to have good mobility.
+To enjoy things like travelling, working or enjoy the simple day to day activities with your loved ones ?

 Recognizing these benefits helps keep your purpose at the front of your mind, especially when you’re tempted to back out from a long tiring day.
-I always remind myself how good I’d feel after a workout, and how it sets the tone for the rest of my week.
-One discpline a day compounds to a life time of progress and results.
+Just think about a healthier , fitter version of yourself.

 The Discipline Over Motivation Mindset

-Motivation comes and goes, but discipline is what builds healthy habbits.
+Motivation comes and goes, but discipline is what builds healthy habits.

 If you wait until you truly feel like working out, you’ll probably be waiting a while.

 Giving yourself permission to do the workout, even when you don’t want to, helps build discipline.
-Its automatic habbits you are creating instead of a debate you have to revisit every day.
+Its automatic habits you are creating instead of a debate you have to revisit every day.

 Focus on consistency over perfection.
 There are weeks where you might only manage tiny sessions, and that’s absolutely fine.
 The key is to keep showing up, eventually making exercise a habit that doesn’t require much will power at all.